Plus500

 Overview

-Plus500 takes a deliberately minimalist approach to online trading.
-Listed on the London Stock Exchange (Plus500 Ltd), the company focuses on making CFD trading as simple as possible through its proprietary platform.
+Plus500 operates a deliberately focused CFD-only brokerage.
+Listed on the London Stock Exchange (Plus500 Ltd), the company concentrates on delivering CFD trading through a purpose-built proprietary platform rather than supporting the full breadth of third-party trading software.

 Pricing & Fees